Undecided/Exploratory

 Exploring major options

 This website lists the many different undergradudate degrees offered by UNM and the college/school which offers each degree.
-Instructions on how to schedule appointments with other advisors may be found here
+Instructions on how to schedule prospective appointments with other advisement centers may be found here